d48/scrabble-with-friends-python/README.md

 The main functions that were updated are found in `compPlayHand` and `compChooseWord`.
 The functions were modified to reduce the time for the computer turn in choosing the best word score based on remaining letters in it's hand by reducing the search space.

+## Goal
-A goal of mine is to get the time it takes for the computer player to choose the best scoring 7 and 8 letter word to be less than one second.
+A goal of mine is to get the time it takes for the computer player to choose the best scoring 7 and 8 letter word to be **less than one second**.

 ## Version 1